vnpham/PracticalMachineLearning/README.md

 Classification of Exercise Manner in Weight Lifting Exercise Dataset
 =======================================================================
-This is a project for Practical Machine Learning class at Coursera.org (9/2014) See file HARProject.html for detail presentation.
+This is a project for Practical Machine Learning class at Coursera.org (9/2014) See file HARProject.Rmd or Github Page at <http://vnpham.github.io/PracticalMachineLearning> for detail presentation.